 #16 – Cabling Affects Security Deposit Refund: Keep in mind, too, that getting back a full refund of your Office Security Deposit may depend on getting your IT Network Cabling demolished and removed properly per the terms of your Office Lease.
 For more details and a checklist on exactly how to get back your full Security Deposit, please see our blog article titled Full Security Deposit refund like free cash-back credit card.

 #17 – Watch Out, Subtenants: If you’re planning to sign a Sublease Agreement, be extra careful to read your Sublandlord’s Master Lease on the subject of demo/removal of IT Network Cabling.
 If it’s mandated in the Master Lease (or if your city or town has changed its Building Code to require it), then you as the Subtenant are likely to get stuck with a surprise bill for demo/removal of your Sublandlord’s IT Network Cabling when your Sublease Term expires.
-Read more about this well camouflaged trap in our blog article titled Avoid 14 risks when you want to be a Subtenant.
+Read more about this well camouflaged trap in our blog article titled Avoid 16 Risks to Be A Really Smart Subtenant.

 If you need an advocate to have your back on potentially costly details, such as the demo and removal of Voice/Data Network Cabling, then the very best way is to select a 100% Tenant Rep/Broker/Agent to join your transaction team.

 Contact William Gary, MBA, MIM, at cell +1 303-901-1108 or wgary@MacLW.com.
 We can help you to do things the best way on your next new Office Lease, Lease Renewal or Expansion.
 As 100% Tenant Representatives, MacLaurin Williams Worldwide and our offices can advise you without conflicts of interest in nearly eighty (80) major markets.